platformps/GLAB-370.1.1-FirstProgramWithPython/README.md

 Congratulations on completing the interactive Hello World program!
 Now it's time to get creative.

 - [ ] Think of a simple program idea and try to implement it using Python.
-Create "Who'll earn 10 points?" game, that will ask two multiple choice questions to user and give total of 5 per right answer
+Create "ai name" game, that will ask two questions, your name based on that it will print your ai name as "ai"+"yourname"
-- [ ] Once you've finished creating your program, save it in a new Python file.
+- [ ] Once you've finished creating your program, save it in a new Python file as ai.py.
 - [ ] Please submit your file

 ## Conclusion